Find Affordable College Courses

 Best Rocky Mountains Region Schools for Affordable Quality in General Agriculture

 Our analysis found Utah State University to be the best value school for general agriculture students who want to pursue a degree in the Rocky Mountains Region .
-USU is a fairly large public school located in the small city of Logan.
+USU is a very large public school located in the small city of Logan.

 USU undergraduate students pay an average of $23,435 in tuition and fees each year.